Rufus31415/Simple-WebXR-Unity/README.md

 - [SimpleWebXR.cs](https://github.com/Rufus31415/Simple-WebXR-Unity/blob/master/Assets/SimpleWebXR/Plugins/SimpleWebXR.cs): Mono Behaviour that displays the "Start AR" button and communicates with javascript.
 This behavior should be in your scene.
 - [SimpleWebXR.jslib](https://github.com/Rufus31415/Simple-WebXR-Unity/blob/master/Assets/SimpleWebXR/Plugins/SimpleWebXR.jslib): Javascript plugin that is included in the application and that makes the link between the Unity engine and the WebXR session.
 It displays the rendering and obtains the positions and characteristics of the camera.
 - [SimpleWebXR.jspre](https://github.com/Rufus31415/Simple-WebXR-Unity/blob/master/Assets/SimpleWebXR/Plugins/SimpleWebXR.jspre): Javascript plugin executed before the application that initializes a number of things.

+# Samples
+You can use the examples provided in this repository as a starting point..

+All samples can be dowloaded as a zip file from here : [⏬ https://github.com/Rufus31415/rufus31415.github.io/tree/master/webxr](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/Rufus31415/rufus31415.github.io/tree/master/webxr)

 # Compilation
 The project must be compiled in WebGL, otherwise SimpleWebXR will has no effect.